 This is a stunning example of what would happen if we start thinking about how to enhance the print book with modern-day inventions.

 Enciclopedia Mecánica (Mechanical Encyclopedia) is widely considered one of the predecessors of the ebook.

 Patented in 1949 by a Spanish writer and teacher Ángela Ruiz Robles, this is “a mechanical, electrical and air pressure reading book.”

 This incredible device operated using pressurized air.
-Thanks to that the reader was able to add different spools containing the pre-loaded content.
+Thanks to that the reader could add different spools containing the preloaded content.
 It also had a zoom function, so that the reader could focus on a specific text.

 The inventor had plans to add a reading light, a calculator, and sound to next prototypes of the Mechanical Encyclopedia.

 The only prototype is exhibited in the National Museum of Science and Technology in La Coruña, Spain.